 Ironically Amazon’s Kindle may eventually cannibalize one of their most profitable areas- used books.
 No ebook seller has yet created a used ebook market.
 The obvious obstacle is that these ebooks will remain forever and thus they would pose a serious threat to the first sales market.
 But what if ebooks began to denigrate once they left the library of the original owner?
 Could a viable secondary market be created for ebooks?
-And thus could another revenue generating used market be created for procurers and vendors of these products?
+And thus could another revenue-generating used market be created for procurers and vendors of these products?

 In the paragraphs that follow this is exactly the discussion I’d like to explore.
-What makes used books sales possible?
+What makes used book sales possible?
 What would prevent the development of a used ebook market?
 Is there any legal precedence that would allow for such a market?
 And how would this market function?

 Used book market